Sheryl Rubio: Career

 In 1999, Rubio started pursuing an acting career.
 She began working and appearing in a number of commercials before transitioning to television.
 Rubio made her acting debut in the telenovela, Amantes de Luna Llena in 2000 when she was 8 years old, where she played Angela Rigores.

 In 2001, she portrayed Micaela Benavides in the telenovela La Soberana.
 In 2002, Rubio landed her first leading role on television, as Renata Antoni Diaz in La niña de mis ojos.

 In 2005, at age 11 she began working on the TV show Atómico.
 In 2006, castings began for Somos tú y yo.
 The main concern of the casting directors was to find the right protagonist of the series, the actress showed up at the casting and the producers were impressed by the confidence the young woman had in herself, the actress was chosen as the protagonist of the series, where character of Sheryl Sanchez.
 The series was a co-production between the Boomerang and Venevisión, the series was broadcast in Latin America, Europe, Middle East and Asia.
 The series was premiered for the first time on 27 June 2007 in Venezuela by Venevisión.
 The series premiered on 15 January 2008 by Boomerang in Latin America and Europe.
-The series ended on 15 December 2008 and its final episode had and audience of approximately 9.8 million.
+The series ended on 15 December 2008 and its final episode had an audience of approximately 9.8 million.
 In 2008, the cast toured Venezuela, performing songs from the series, and when the show ended in 2009, a compilation album of ten songs from the series, titled Somos tú y yo: un nuevo día was released.

 In January 2009, Rubio starred in the third season titled Somos tú y yo: Un nuevo día, where he played the characters of Sheryl Sanchez and Candy.
 The series was based on the American movie Grease.
 The series was premiered on 17 August 2009 by the Boomerang.

 In January 2010, reprised her role as Sheryl Sanchez in the series, NPS: No puede ser.
 The series is the second spin-off of Somos tú y yo and marks the closing of the series.
 The series premiered for the first time on 25 July 2010 in Venezuela for Venevisión and on 8 November 2010 for the Boomerang.
 That same year, she portrayed Sofia Carlota in her debut telenovela La viuda joven, written by Martin Hahn.
 The telenovela was based on the Spanish Carmen Cervera.
 The telenovela was premiered on 16 March 2011 by Venevisión.